getodk/docs/odkx-src/build-app.rst

 Your freshly installed copy of Application Designer comes with lots of example forms, tables, and configuration.
 This is useful for learning the tools and as references when building our application, the files can be found in :file:`app/config/tables` directory.

-After building your own application, you may choose to delete all the examples forms and configurations before pushing your files to your device; as the files can be very large and take up a lot of space on the device.
+After building your own application, you may choose to delete all the examples forms and configurations before pushing your files to your device.
+The files can be very large and take up a lot of space on the device.

 .. _build-app-designing-a-form: